rickyzhangca/CISC-327/a2/detailed_test_plan.md

 Using Github Action to automate the testings, the estimated budget is around $8 USD per month (1000 minutes per month), in addition to the 3000 minutes per month covered by Github Teams plan.
 Github Actions calculates minutes used at the end of months and generate bills for the minutes over 3000 minutes.

-On average, the budget will provide each team member 1000 minutes per month or about 33 minutes a day, suffcient for running any tests 10 times.
+On average, the budget will provide each team member 1000 minutes per month or about 33 minutes a day, sufficient for running any tests 10 times.
 The breakdown below further explains the estimation.

 ### Devlopment